Las Vegas to Sedona Road Trip: 10 Fun Stops to Make

 Many people opt to stay in Williams when visiting Grand Canyon National Park because it’s only 55 miles to Tusayan and the south entrance of the park.
 Plus, it easy to visit other other surrounding attractions like Bearizona Wildlife Park and the Grand Canyon Deer Farm.

-It would also be a good addon for a longer Las Vegas to Sedona road trip because it gives you the chance to ditch your car and catch the Grand Canyon Railway to the park.
+It would also be a good addition to a longer Las Vegas to Sedona road trip since it gives you the chance to ditch your car for a bit and catch the Grand Canyon Railway to the park.
 And why not?
 After driving around the desert, take a break and let someone else show you around.

 Flagstaff, Arizona